vpineda1996/mical/README.md

 ## Running the tests

-### As of April 2021, the test suite needs to be remade as they are not up to date.
+### As of April 2021, the test suite needs to be remade as they are not up to date (so ignore this section of README)

 The Project contains Unit tests using [Karma](https://karma-runner.github.io), and E2E tests using [Protractor](http://www.protractortest.org/).